superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Final/Project_Proposal_Final.md

 &nbsp; \- Measure of success:  Drone completes all the listed measures of success from 1 meter away.

 **3. The system shall obtain the breathing rate and frequency (range 0.13 to 1 Hz).**
-&nbsp; \- Measure of success: Using group members breathing at a set rate at room temperature as a control, the drone accurately reads this set rate within 20% margin of error.
+&nbsp; \- Measure of success: Using group members breathing at a set rate at room temperature as a control, the drone accurately reads this set rate within a 20% margin of error.

 **4. The system shall give vocal commands using the speaker and listen for responses to evaluate the cognitive ability of a victim.**
 &nbsp; \- Measure of success: Being able to verbally communicate from operator to drone.
 The operator and victim should be able to clearly hear each other.